OctopusDeploy/blog/blog/2022-q3/octopus-workflow-builder-feedback/main.md

 ## Accessing the source code

-If you are interested in the source code for the [WorkFlow Builder](https://octopusworkflowbuilder.octopus.com/#/), we've released the source code on [GitHub](https://github.com/OctopusSamples/content-team-apps).
+If you are interested in the source code for the [WorkFlow Builder](https://octopusworkflowbuilder.octopus.com/#/), we've released it on [GitHub](https://github.com/OctopusSamples/content-team-apps).

 ## Conclusion